kai3pi/NapierNumberCalculator/README.md

 ## Installation

+Cloning this repository will create a `NapierNumberCalculator` folder in the current directory where you run the command.
+For example, if you clone in your home directory, the folder will be created in `/Users/your_user_name/NapierNumberCalculator`.

+If you want to change the save location of the folder, use the cd command to move to your desired directory before executing the clone command.

 To get started with this project, you'll need to clone the repository to your local machine.
 You can do this by running the following command in your terminal:

 ``` copy